Tithera/DAT076-Web-Applications/README.md

 Server side JavaScript running on NodeJS, introducing the Express framework (MVC), TypeORM (ORM) and Mustache HTML-templates (for dynamic data in pages).

+**Project**

+There were also a project in the couse which you can see here: https://github.com/Tithera/DAT076-Web-Applications-Project